LamininSolutions/mfsql-connector/source/mfsql-integration-connector/user-messages/using-and-managing-logs/error-tracing/index.rst

 from the column of the table.
 After the values have been added using SSMS the column settings can be reset to 'is not null'.

-**Unable to establish a correction:**  A .NET Framework error occurred during execution of user-defined routine or aggregate:
+**Unable to establish a correction** : A .NET Framework error occurred during execution of user-defined routine or aggregate:
 System.Runtime.InteropServices.COMException: Network problems are preventing M-Files from communicating with the server.
 The RPC server